mrqfliu/PyStructProtCluster/README.md

 ﻿
 ## Contributing

 Contributions to the PyStructProtCluster project are welcome!
-As the sole author to date, I am open to feedback, bug reports, and enhancements that can help improve the tool for the community.
+I am open to feedback, bug reports, and enhancements that can help improve the tool for the community.
 Here's how you can contribute:
 - Bug Reports: If you find any issues or bugs, please submit an issue with detailed information.
 - Feature Requests: If you have ideas for new features, feel free to open a new issue to discuss your ideas.
 - Pull Requests: If you have developed a fix or a new feature, submit a pull request.
 Make sure to follow the project's coding standards and include tests when applicable.